Moses Rugut

-Prof. Moses Kipng'eno Rugutt (born 22 August 1956) is a Kenyan Research Scientist and the immediate former (year 2020) Chief Executive Officer of the National Commission for Science, Technology and Innovation Prof. Rugutt was appointed to the position in 2014 having served in other senior positions in the Government of Kenya.
+Prof. Moses Kipng'eno Rugutt OGW (born 22 August 1956) is a Kenyan Research Scientist and the immediate former (year 2020) Chief Executive Officer of the National Commission for Science, Technology and Innovation Prof. Rugutt was appointed to the position in 2014 having served in other senior positions in the Government of Kenya.

 Early life

 Rugutt was born in Soliat Location, Soin Division in the then Kericho District.

 Education

 He attended St. Patricks High School, then in Elgeyo Marakwet County for his Secondary Education and proceeded to University of Nairobi to pursue Bachelor of Science in Veterinary Medicine (1983).
 He holds a Master of Science in Tropical Veterinary Science from the University of Edinburgh (1992) and a PhD in Veterinary Parasitology from the University of Glasgow (1999).